About scarlet fever

 Scarlet fever symptoms

-You should take your child to the GP if your child shows the symptoms noted above.
+You should take your child to the GP if your child shows symptoms of scarlet fever.

-Your doctor might do a throat swab and blood tests to confirm your child has scarlet fever.
-If it is scarlet fever, the GP can prescribe appropriate antibiotics, and your child will get better quickly.
+Your doctor might do a throat swab to confirm that your child has scarlet fever.

 Treatment for scarlet fever

-Scarlet fever looks dramatic but is usually easily treated with antibiotics from the penicillin group.
+Scarlet fever looks dramatic, but it’s usually easily treated with antibiotics.